 However, the birth of the multiplex led to the final curtain for the Granada Bedford.
-Which despite much anger was demolished in 1990, leaving an empty shell of a car park for many years before Lidl moved onto the site.
+Which despite much anger was demolished in 1990, leaving an empty shell of a car park for many years before Lidl moved onto the empty site.
 The cinema’s demolition leading to a new ‘luxury’ multiplex managed by Cannon Cinemas.
 The ‘luxury’ elements dispensing with a huge panoramic screen, alongside the grandeur and the magic.
 In favour of small screens, and choice in the film on offer.
-And while I continued my film watching journey at the new multiplex.
+And while I continued my film-watching journey at the new multiplex.
 The magic had equally gone, replaced by something that felt far more commercially driven in nature.
 A conveyor belt of cinema and film, driven by sales alone.

-This move away from the picture palace of the 1930s only led to a downgrading of film as an art form.
+This move away from the picture palace of the 1930s only led to a downgrading of films as an art form.
 Dismissing the beauty of film in making us think, explore, love and cry.
 And replacing it with small auditoriums, that ultimately led people toward a home viewing experience.
-In turn betraying one of the the most powerful mediums of artistic expression.
+In turn, betraying one of the most powerful mediums of artistic expression.
 With buildings that embodied a love of film and theatre, replaced by small black boxes, devoid of character, thought and love.
 In turn, providing choice at the cost of style and imagination and care.
 Ultimately creating a supermarket of cinema that misunderstood the mediums theatrical roots.

 In recent years some independent cinemas and to lesser degree chains, have returned to the notion of experience, service and comfort.
 Leading to a small renaissance of the picture palace concept.
 However, despite this many modern cinema buildings still lack identity, care and grandeur.
-Instead opting for mundane carbon copy designs that offer little inspiration to the customer.
-While many cinema chains focus of how many nachos they can sell, rather than the beauty and power of the films they are showing.
+Opting for mundane carbon copy designs that offer little inspiration to the customer.
+While many cinema chains focus on how many nachos they can sell, rather than the beauty and power of the films they are showing.
 Gone are the projectionists who understood the importance of presentation, replaced by computer systems that simply press play.
 The experience of the film less important than the money made in the foyer.